donghui1119/BEN_ITBS/README.md

 All neurotransmitter receptor/transporter maps are available at https://github.com/netneurolab/hansen_receptors/tree/main/data/PET_nifti_images.

-The BEN maps and unthresholded statistical maps are available from OSF (https://osf.io/73h65/).
+The BEN maps and statistical maps are available from OSF (https://osf.io/73h65/).

 All unthresholded statistical maps and the masks used in the study are available from https://neurovault.org/collections/QYIWAEYS/.